PhenoApps/Field-Book/docs/export.md

 #### Included Columns

 The exported file can include only the unique identifier or all field columns that were imported.
 The exported file can contain traits that are currently active or all traits that have been created.

 #### Details

 The filename is generated based on the current date and the name of the field.

-After pressing Save, you will see Field Book app citation information and an option to share the exported file with other apps.
+After pressing Save, the Field Book app citation will be displayed and an option to share the exported file with other apps will show.
 Exported files are stored in the `field_export` folder.

 #### Other customizations